Degrees and Connectivities of a Graph and Its $\delta$-Complement: Background

-Vichitkunakorn et al. \cite{panupong} considered a $\delta$-complement variant of the Nordhaus-Gaddum-type relation as follows. \begin{theorem}[\cite{panupong}] For $n \geq 4$, let $G$ be a graph of $n$ vertices.
+Vichitkunakorn et al. \cite{panupong} showed a $\delta$-complement variant of the Nordhaus-Gaddum-type relation as follows. \begin{Theorem}[\cite{panupong}] For $n \geq 4$, let $G$ be a graph of $n$ vertices.
 Let $d_1, d_2, \dots, d_m$ be degrees of vertices in $G$.
-Partition $V(G)$ into $m$ non-empty subsets $V_{d_i}$.
-Then
+Partition $V(G)$, by vertex degrees, into $m$ non-empty subsets $V_{d_i}$.
+Then,

-and \end{theorem}
+and \end{Theorem}

 To the best of the authors' knowledge, other works on Nordhaus-Gaddum-type relations over other invariants of a graph and its $\delta$-complement are yet to be found.